Andrew Brown (minister): Family

-He married Daniel (sic) Cranstoun daughter of George Cranstoun of Harvieston, at Harvieston near Dollar, Clackmannanshire on 10 September 1792.
-They had two children: George Cranstoun Brown WS (b.1794) and Daniel Isabella Elizabeth Brown (1795-1809).
+On 10 September 1792 he married Daniel (sic) Cranstoun, daughter of George Cranstoun of Harvieston, at Harvieston near Dollar, Clackmannanshire.
+The couple had two children: George Cranstoun Brown WS (b.1794) and Daniel Isabella Elizabeth Brown (1795-1809).

 Following his first wife's death he married Mary Grant, daughter of Dr Gregory Grant, in March 1805, the marriage taking place in Edinburgh.
 Mary died in 1826.

-His final marriage was to a widow, Mary Ogilvie (d.1852), widow of Dr Andrew Pearson of Primrose Bank, which took place on 10 March 1830 in Edinburgh.
+His final marriage was to Mary Ogilvie (d.1852), widow of Dr Andrew Pearson of Primrose Bank.
+Their wedding took place on 10 March 1830 in Edinburgh.